acisops/acis_anomaly_pages/source/fep_thresholder.rst

 What is it?
 -----------

-One chip (S1) started dropping every second frame part way through the observation.
-A couple pixels seemed to be stuck on, returning the same 3x3 island of pulse heights in every frame.
+One CCD starts dropping every second frame part way through the observation.
+In addition in OBSID 18278, two events were reported multiple times on consecutive (undropped) frames and no events were reported from rows 1016-1022.
+The ACIS flight SW team believes that this behavior can be explained by a corruption in the radiation-tolerant memory of the FEP pixel thresholder.
+The one instance of this anomaly affected the S1 CCD, but if the explanation is truly a corruption in the FEP pixel thresholder memory, any FEP/CCD could be affected in a future anomaly.
+If the anomaly were to happen again the behavior of dropping every other frame should be observed, but the events that are reported multiple times and the region of the CCD with no event reported would be different depending on the exact nature of the memory corruption.

 When did it happen before?
 --------------------------